ChristinaX94/taxCalculator/README.md

 Once opened, the main window fills with the information and the user can either close the tab, add a new tax payer, add or delete receipts, create charts or create log files in txt or xml format.

-*Solo Uni project - A tax calculator app based on Java, made on eclipse.*
+*Solo project of a university class - A tax calculator app written in Java, made on eclipse.*

 *For the charts, the library jfreechart is required/used (http://www.jfree.org/index.html).*